The Net User command is a Windows command-line utility that allows you to manage Windows server local user accounts or on a remote computer.

 I hope the above article on the net user command line tool in the Windows system helps you to understand how to manage net user accounts using the command line.

 net user without any option gets all the user accounts on the computer.
-You can also use net users.
+You can also use the net users command to manage the user accounts on the local and domain controller.

 You can find more topics about PowerShell Active Directory commands and PowerShell basics on the ShellGeek home page.